 - Words to describe cancer and its treatment

 - To learn more

-Generally it’s a good idea to take your child to the office or clinic at some point.
-This may not always be allowed—especially for children under 13—so, plan this kind of visit in advance.
-Talk with your nurse or social worker, who might be able to schedule extra time to spend with your child to explain what they see and answer any questions.
+Generally it’s a good idea to take your child to the doctor’s office or clinic at some point.
+Children under 13 are not always allowed, so plan this kind of visit in advance.
+Ask your nurse or social worker, if they might be able to schedule extra time with your child to explain what they see and answer any questions.
 Having your child see where you go and what happens there helps clear up the mystery.

-Most treatment takes place in the outpatient setting and children may feel reassured when they see what treatment is really like and that their parent gets through it without problems.
-Try to schedule your child’s visit on a day when you are able to predict the outcome of the visit.
-For example, if you routinely feel ill from chemotherapy, it would be best to save a child’s visit for a regular doctor check-up visit instead.
+Children often feel reassured when they see what treatment is really like and that you get through it without problems.
+Try to schedule your child’s visit on a day when you know what the visit will be like.
+For example, it might be best not to have your child with you when you need to get chemo or have blood drawn, but it might be OK for them to go with you to a regular doctor check-up visit.

-Visits to a hospital unit may scare children more since people are often sicker when they are in the hospital.
-Again, there may be age restrictions, so find out the hospital policy before making this offer to your kids.
+Visits to a hospital unit may scare children more than outpatient visits, since people are often sicker when they’re in the hospital.
+Again, find out about age restrictions before making this offer to your kids.
 It’s best to plan this type of visit when the parent feels up to it and can talk and laugh with the child in a normal way.
 And, you might want to plan an activity for the child and parent to do together so that the child sees the visit as a happy one.
-It’s helpful to have a nurse there to explain the strange-looking equipment or any procedures.
-All staff can help children feel safe and confident about the people who provide most of their parent’s care.
+It’s helpful to have someone there to explain the strange-looking equipment or any procedures.
+The staff can help children feel safe and confident about the people who provide most of their parent’s care.